+Application of article.
 All operators of sites with construction activity, including demolition, clearing, grading, excavation, and landfilling activities, shall be responsible for submitting an erosion control plan for approval by the city.
+This article shall apply regardless of whether a responsible party is required to obtain a permit from the city in order to conduct such land disturbing or construction activity.
 Each erosion control plan required by this article shall clearly identify all erosion and sediment control measures to be installed and maintained throughout the duration of the project for which that plan is submitted.

-For residential lots, the standard city erosion control plan found in the Residential Builder Packet shall apply or the builder/contractor may submit an alternative erosion control plan for consideration and possible approval by the city.
+For residential lots, the standard city erosion control plan found in the residential builder packet shall apply or the builder/contractor may submit an alternative erosion control plan for consideration and possible approval by the city.
 The responsible party shall install and maintain erosion control devices in accordance with the city approved erosion control plan.

 Concurrently with the approval of a floodplain, building, or development permit by the city and prior to commencement of land disturbing activities, the builder/contractor or other responsible party shall be responsible for obtaining an approved erosion control plan as the city deems appropriate.
 The approved erosion control plan shall indicate and apply to all areas within the project controlled by, or coming into the control of, the applicant at the time of issuance.
+The responsible party shall also be held liable for violations of this article committed by third parties engaging in activities related to the responsible party's project.

 Sec.
-130-416.
-Nonresidential and multifamily construction.
+130-415. - Required erosion control deposit.